chloealbright/DevHiveMind/Architecture/Technology Options/Load Balancers.md

 other option is distributed database but should avoid  because u sacrifice  consistence for availability

 as the platform grows you may need microservies

+A load balancer is a category of technology rather than a specific technology.
+It refers to a device or software application that distributes network or application traffic across multiple servers to ensure no single server bears too much load, thereby improving the reliability, availability, and scalability of a system.

+There are different types of load balancers, and they can be implemented in various ways:

+1. **Hardware Load Balancers:** Dedicated physical devices designed to distribute traffic across servers.

+2. **Software Load Balancers:** Load balancing functionality implemented in software, often running on commodity hardware.

+3. **Application-Based Load Balancers:** Load balancing functionality integrated into applications or services.

+Load balancers can operate at different layers of the OSI model, such as:

+- **Layer 4 (Transport Layer):** Distributes traffic based on information in the transport layer, like IP addresses and port numbers.
+This is known as a TCP/UDP load balancer.

+- **Layer 7 (Application Layer):** Makes decisions based on application layer data, such as HTTP header information.
+This is known as an application or content-aware load balancer.

+API gateways and proxy servers, on the other hand, serve different purposes but may include load balancing features as part of their functionality.
+An API gateway manages, routes, and secures API traffic, while a proxy server acts as an intermediary between clients and servers.

+In summary, "load balancer" is a broad term encompassing various technologies that share the common goal of distributing network or application traffic to optimize performance and reliability.
+Different implementations cater to different needs and architectural requirements.